bisgaard-itis/osparc-pyapi-tests/noninter1/README.md

 How to use
 ==========

-* Put your api key/secret in an osparc_conf file, according to:
+* Put your api key/secret in an osparc_conf.json file, according to:
 [osparc_conf.json.dummy](osparc_conf.json.dummy)

 * Look at
 [run.sh](run.sh)
 and adapt to your system.

-* Create a study template according to this figure:
+* Create a study template according to this figure (make sure the file picker and probe have exactly the same name as in the figure):
 [study_template.png](study_template.png)

 * Put the UUID of the template you created in the run_study.py script